Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-In 2016 Blue Cross and Blue Shield of Illinois partnered with Instituto Del Progresso Latino to help launch the first ever Instituto Scholars Fund.
-The fund supports the need of low-income students who are enrolled or graduated from Instituto looking to pursue degrees in higher education, but due to gaps in funding sources finishing school might be a challenge.
-However, BCBSIL realized that although a scholarship is a big aid to help these students accomplish their goals there is more that we can do beyond financial help.
+The fund supports low-income students who are enrolled or graduated from Instituto looking to pursue degrees in higher education, but due to gaps in funding sources finishing school might be a challenge.
+However, BCBSIL realized that although a scholarship is a big aid to help these students accomplish their goals, there is more we can do beyond financial help.
 Students who are selected for this scholarship will also have the opportunity to participate in a new mentorship program.

-The Career Exploration component’s objective is to guide the student through career research.
+Career Exploration The Career Exploration objective is to guide the student through career research.
 This means learning more about an industry of their choice, and connecting them with career opportunities.
-The mentors can offer the students the unique opportunity to their workplace, invite them to a work related event or to introduce them to others in their field of interest.
-This avenue can allow the mentee to see for themselves if this is the career path they are interested in.
+The mentors can offer students the unique opportunity to learn about their workplace, invite them to a work-related event or introduce them to others in their field of interest.
+This avenue allows the mentees to decide whether this is the career path they are interested in pursuing.

 Network BuildingNetwork Building will help the mentee understand how important relationship building is to developing a strong network that can help strengthen their career path.
 The mentee is encouraged to identify key types of people they feel can help them along their career path.